HenrikTorp/FirstNeuralNetwork/README.md

 - **Output Layer**:
   - The output layer consists of **10 neurons**, each representing one of the digits (0-9).
 The final predictions are made using a softmax activation function.

-This architecture was chosen after experimenting with simpler setups, such as a single hidden layer with fewer neurons.
-The current design provided satisfactory results without introducing unnecessary complexity.
+Initially I tried using a smaller neural network, ended up with this one after trying a few different setups.

 While adding more hidden layers or neurons could potentially improve performance, the current architecture is sufficient for a task like digit classification.
-A convolutional neural network (CNN) could achieve better results, but implementing a CNN was beyond the scope of this project, as it focuses on building a neural network manually from scratch.
+A convolutional neural network (CNN) could achieve better results.

 ## Features